Est. 1976 · Peoria, Arizona Mon–Thu 7 AM – 3 PM (623) 933-8410

 All-on-4 replaces a full arch of teeth using four strategically placed implants rather than one implant per tooth.
 Two implants are placed straight in the front of the jaw and two are angled at the back, which allows them to utilize denser bone and avoid the sinuses.
 A fixed prosthetic bridges the four posts, giving you a complete set of non-removable teeth.
 Regular implants replace teeth individually.
 All-on-4 is designed for patients who have lost or are losing most or all of the teeth in an arch.
 More detail at our All-on-4 page.

 Good candidates have lost most or all teeth in an arch, or are facing extensive extractions, and have sufficient jawbone for the angled implants.
 The angled placement technique was specifically developed to work with less bone than traditional full-arch implants require, so many patients who were told they needed bone grafting elsewhere qualify for All-on-4 without it.
 Active, uncontrolled gum disease must be addressed first.
-We evaluate candidacy using 3D cone beam imaging at your consultation.
+We evaluate candidacy with digital X-rays at your consultation.

 Most patients take about a week off from work.
 Swelling and bruising peak around days two to three and subside within a week.
 A soft food diet is required for six to eight weeks while the implants integrate with the bone.
 The temporary prosthetic placed on the day of surgery is replaced with the final permanent prosthetic after integration is confirmed, typically three to six months later.
 We walk through the full recovery timeline in our All-on-4 guide.